 Then your cover will not be affected.
 You do not need to contact us to update your policy or extend your cover.

 If someone else needs to drive your car to pick up supplies while you are self-isolating, we will not provide cover unless the driver is named on your policy.

 If the person helping you has ''Driving Other Cars'' cover through their own insurer, they may be able to drive your vehicle.
 They should check their policy documentation and check with their own insurer to see if this applies.

-To support the effort to fight Coronavirus, we are prioritising the claims of key workers.
-We are trying keep all our customers motoring by repairing their cars and, in cases of total write off, providing cash settlements for them to purchase a different vehicle.
+We are working hard to keep people moving.
+Inevitably, there might be delays in sourcing some car parts, but we continue to keep people motoring by repairing their cars and, in cases of total write off, providing cash settlements for customers to purchase a different vehicle.

 Yes.
 Your photocard driving licence will automatically be given a seven month extension if it is due to expire between 1 February and 31 August 2020.